Going Back to School to Stay Relevant in Your Career

 Watch the video above to learn more about Bob’s experience in the program and how he’s using his newfound knowledge to excel in his labor relations role.

-For more on the advantages of an Online MJ in Labor and Employment Law degree from Tulane Law School, hear from Professor and Program Director Joel Friedman.
+For more on the advantages of an online MJ in Labor & Employment Law degree from Tulane Law School, hear from Professor and Program Director Joel Friedman.